Homotopy quotients and comodules of supercommutative Hopf algebras: Isogenies

 \subsection{Isogenies II}

-We now suppose additionally that we are in the situation of definition \ref{def-frob-pair} to ensure that $Ho\mathcal{T}$ is a monoidal category.
 Let $\Sigma$ denote the class of morphisms $s$ in $\overline{\mathcal E}$, whose cone is in the subcategory $\overline{\mathcal F}$.
 We call morphisms in $\Sigma$ isogenies.
 As shown in \cite[p.279ff]{Verdier}, the class of morphisms $\Sigma$ admits a calculus of right and left fractions, since $\overline{\mathcal F}$ is a thick subcategory.
 This defines a triangulated localization functor

 Let $\mathcal H$ denote the full subcategory of objects in $\overline{\mathcal E}$ which are isomorphic to cofibrant replacements of objects which are stably isomorphic to objects in $\mathcal T$.
 This is a full triangulated subcategory of $\overline{\mathcal E}$, i.e stable under suspension and loop functor, and closed under extension meaning that for a distinguished triangle $(A,B,C)$ the condition $A,C\in \mathcal H$ implies $B\in \mathcal H$.